rfo909/CFT/README.md

 - All values are objects, with member functions
 - Organize sets of functions into scripts (save-files)
 - Call functions across scripts
+- Use as a desktop calculator (script BCalc for binary operations)
+- Has script for binary calculations
 - Lambdas and closures for advanced library functionality
-- Supports multithreading for time consuming operations
+- Supports multithreading for time consuming operations, such as software installs or updates
 - Many library and example scripts
 - Up to date documentation with examples
 - Youtube tutorial playlist